03/12/2024

 Both stress and load tests aim to evaluate how your platform performs under pressure, but they do so in different ways:

 Stress testing simulates a huge spike in traffic - the kind of traffic you might see during a flash sale or after a viral ad campaign.
 The goal is to identify the breaking point of your site: the point where servers crash, response times lag, or critical processes fail.
-Key Metrics:

 Load testing, on the other hand, evaluates how your platform handles consistent traffic over a longer period.
 It’s designed to simulate steady seasonal traffic or the sustained effect of a marketing campaign.